 A new support and base were also secured to the sculpture after the interior had been cleaned for easy reinstallation.

 In order to disguise the metal repairs and prepare the surface for painting, the surface was cleaned with abrasive blasting.
 This is another critical step to remove any contaminants and to even out the appearance of the surface.

+Like the original, this would be painted to imitate a marble statue.
 The cleaned surface was primed and finished with white top coat matching the original color as much as possible, but providing the durability and color retention possible with a modern coating.